ManliestBen/cuisine-catalog/medium-difficulty.md

 app.use('/cuisine', cuisineRouter);
 ```
 ### <br>
-### Step 13:  Configure your router in cuisine.js and define a route to create a new cuisine:
+### Step 13:  Configure your router and define a route to create a new cuisine:
 ```js
 var express = require('express');
 var router = express.Router();